 The bereavement service team offers support and advice to the relatives and friends of our patients who have died, whether patients at any of our hospitals including James Cook University Hospital and The Friarage or within any of our community services.

 Bereavement advisers will:

-- offer to put you in contact with counsellors, chaplains or other support groups, if requested
+- Offer to put you in contact with counsellors, chaplains or other support groups, if requested.

-- advise you on the possible arrangements for viewing your relative
+- Advise you on the possible arrangements for viewing your relative.

 We have produced two booklets on our bereavement services at The James Cook University Hospital and the Friarage Hospital, which are available via the links below:

 Please note the trust is independent of any funeral service provider.